martinvrbka/engeto_project_3/README.md

   1. Name of the district
   2. Name of the resulting CSV file

-Examples how to start the script:
+Examples of how to start the script:
   Linux:
     sudo python3 ./main.py name_of_district name_of_csv_file
   Windows: